dsh2dsh/zrepl/README.md

         type: "push"
         replication:
           # Send all intermediary snapshots as a stream package, instead of
           # sending them one by one.
-Default: false.
+Default: true.
-          one_step: true
+          one_step: false
     ```

     Replication with `one_step: true` is much faster.
 For instance a job on my